seandstewart/bardly/pending/roman/julius-caesar/12-player.md

 The old Anchises bear, so from the waves of Tiber
 Did I the tired Caesar.
 And this man
 Is now become a god, and Cassius is
-A wretched creature and must bend her body,
+A wretched creature and must bend his body,
-If Caesar carelessly but nod on her.
+If Caesar carelessly but nod on him.
 He had a fever when he was in Spain,
 And when the fit was on him, I did mark
 How he did shake: 'tis true, this god did shake;